 _____________________

-….please share info with Creative Industry friends/colleagues/neighbours in the N19 (or nearish) area.
+….please help us grow the network and invite others you know with a Creative Industry connection -friends/colleagues/neighbours in the N19 (or nearish) area.

 _________________________________________________________________________________________